Government shutdown victims: late mortgage payment

 We went through this last year too.
 And shutdowns and threats of shutdowns are a reality in the US.
 No reason to believe that periods without paychecks could become a recurring fact of life for many public servants.

-So how should you react if you’re a victim or potential victim?Click to see your low-downpayment loan eligibility (Jan 15th, 2019)
+So how should you react if you’re a victim or potential victim?Verify your new rate (Mar 22nd, 2019)

 What a furlough means